nodejs/node-v0.x-archive/doc/api/crypto.markdown

 Returns the enciphered contents, and can be called many times with new data as it is streamed.

+### cipher.setAutoPadding(auto_padding=true)

+You can disable automatic padding of the input data to block size.
+If `auto_padding` is false, the length of the entire input data must be a multiple of the cipher's block size or `final` will fail.
+Useful for non-standard padding, e.g. using `0x0` instead of PKCS padding.
+You must call this before `cipher.final`.

 ### cipher.final(output_encoding='binary')

 Returns any remaining enciphered contents, with `output_encoding` being one of: `'binary'`, `'base64'` or `'hex'`.